 Pro Tips

-Don’t skip the pasta water: The starch helps emulsify the dressing and makes the orzo silky.
+➢Don't skip the pasta water: The starch helps emulsify the dressing and makes the orzo silky.

-Toss while hot: Mix the orzo with the dressing immediately after draining so it absorbs the flavors better.
+➢Toss while hot: Mix the orzo with the dressing immediately after draining so it absorbs the flavors better.

-Refrigerator: Store in an airtight container in the fridge for up to 3 days.
+Refrigerator: Store in an airtight container for up to 3 days.

 Freezer: I don't recommend freezing this pasta or most cooked pasta.

 Reheat: Reheat in the oven or the microwave until just warmed through.
 Add a bit more olive oil and fresh lemon to remoisten it.
-This orzo also tastes good cold or at room temperature.

 If you love this recipe, please take a moment to review it below.
 You could also tag me on Instagram (@forcarbssake) with a picture of your finished dish!